Transformative Development on Kangaroo Island

 A project which has the potential to bring such major and ongoing financial and social benefits to Kangaroo Island should not be rejected unless there are overwhelming, compelling, evidence-based reasons to do so.

 Does Kangaroo Island Really Need a Port of This Size?

 This is not really an objection, although it is sometimes framed as one.
 Firstly, it is not a port, it is a jetty.
-And at 150m in length, it is about the same size as other jetties on the island.
+And at a planned 150m in length, it is about two-thirds of the length of the jetty in Kingscote, Kangaroo Island’s main town.
 The simple answer to the question is yes.
 The jetty needs to be 150m in length for large ocean-going vessels to be able to berth.

 The Planned Port is a Monstrosity Which Will Ruin the Look of the Bay.

 Firstly, it is not a port, it is a jetty.
 Secondly, the look of the bay has already and tragically been destroyed by the establishment of an industrial-type complex right on the foreshore.
 And finally, is Christmas Cove a monstrosity?
 Is the Vivonne Bay jetty?
-On the contrary, our jetties are some of our most loved and photographed landmarks.
+On the contrary, Kangaroo Island’s jetties are some of its most loved and photographed landmarks.

 An International Port is a Major Quarantine and Exotic Pest Risk.